How to choose the right coffee packaging equipment for your business

 A versatile intermittent motion VFFS machine is a solid pick for most coffee producers who seek to package their product into the iconic flat bottom/quad seal bag types which are standard in the industry.
 You will sacrifice some speed when choosing an intermittent machine but will gain the flexibility to create more complex package styles.

-Choose a packaging machine that has an enclosed jaw drive like the VFFS M250.
+One tip: Choose a packaging machine that has an enclosed jaw drive like the VFFS M250.
 This will keep dust and particulates inherent in the coffee packaging process from impeding vital moving parts.

 Just want to automate the filling and sealing of your preformed coffee pouches?
 This is an easy one: Keep it simple with a premade pouch fill and seal machine.
 This equipment is easy for novice operators to learn and quick to set up.
 And if you have multiple bag sizes, you're in luck: Changeover takes a matter of minutes.